San Diego Domestic Violence Lawyer

 Domestic violence charges often carry enhanced penalties when compared to “ordinary” criminal charges.

-In addition to prison and fines, your punishment may also include:
+In addition to prison and fines, your punishment may include:

-Often, a victim of domestic abuse will first seek a restraining order before you even have a chance to defend yourself against the allegations.
+Often, a victim of domestic abuse will first seek a protective order before you even have a chance to defend yourself against the allegations.
 The restraining order can restrict your ability to contact or come within a certain distance of the alleged victim.
-It can also restrict your freedom of movement.
 If you live with the alleged victim, the court may order you to move out of your home and continue to cover expenses.

 The collateral consequences of even a misdemeanor DV conviction could include: